NPS Calculator India — Retirement Corpus & Monthly Pension 2026

 NPS Tax Benefits 2026

-- Additional ₹50,000 deductible under Section 80CCD(1B) — exclusive to NPS
+- Additional ₹50,000 deductible under Section 80CCD(1B) — exclusive to NPS, old tax regime only

 Real-World Examples — 2026